o355/PyWeather/README.md

 This stage of PyWeather will last a few versions, and span at last 6 months.

 ## Contributing
-Sadly, being a Python developer isn't my day job.
-I can't work on PyWeather for 8 hours a day, and about 45 hours a week.
-I have to go to school, do homework, sleep, eat, and other various things.
-I can't work on PyWeather for 5 hours afterschool, I'd be exhausted.
+Sadly, being a Python developer isn't my day job, and I can't manage to code for 8 hours a day.
+Thanks school...

-So, here's the deal.
-I can only work on PyWeather at max for 10 hours/week usually.
-At max, 6 hours during the workweek, and 4 hours on the weekend.
-This is usually lower, at around 3-5 hours/week.
-It's a lot, but it's not a lot.
+In the end, I usually work on PyWeather for 1-2 hours daily, and that isn't a ton of time.
+Each new release usually takes at least 40 hours to code in new features, and at least another 10 hours to run QA.

-I anticipate PyWeather 0.6.3 beta to consume about 50 hours to code in new features, but this might be even higher.
-QA will take another 10-15 hours.
-Given the usual 5 hours/week coding time, you can see why PyWeather releases take about 8-10 weeks to complete.
-Of course, these numbers are not set in stone, and will never be.
+It's a lot going solo and having limited time to find bugs, do QA, and code in new features.
+This all usually results in delayed releases, and having to wait 2-3 months for a new release of PyWeather.

-Here's the deal.
-I want faster releases as much as you do.
-I'd like releases to drop in 3-4 weeks while maintaining the code quality presented in 0.6.2 beta.
-If that could happen, I'd need more time for PyWeather.
-This is where you help.
+However, you can help!
+Contributing to PyWeather is a great way to help with my limited time, shorten release waits, and help out with PyWeather.
+The best part?
+You don't need to know Python to get started!

-If you don't know how to code Python, you can help report issues.
-I can't possibly catch every error with every setup.
-If you see a bug, report it!
-Every report improves PyWeather.
+Reporting bugs is always highly appreciated, as each bug report makes PyWeather more stable.
+Making a bug report is easy, click the Issues tab and follow the template provided.

-If you know some basic Python, try coding in some smaller features.
-As an example, adding prefetching yesterday's weather, caching yesterday's weather, and caching hurricane data are all features that are simple to add (you can easily copy/paste code and change a few variables around).
-Doing this helps tremendously, and lets me focus on more advanced features that take longer to code.
+If you know some Python, small pull requests are always highly appreciated, especially if they go along with a bug report.
+Even the smallest PRs are still highly appreciated.

-As another basic Python example, if you find a bug caused by a typo, a missing variable, etc, you're more than welcome to fix the bug.
+If you'd like to take it up to the next level, you can code in entire features into PyWeather!
+It's best to contact me to arrange how the feature will be done, however.

-If you know a solid chunk of Python, you might want to consider coding in more advanced features.
-However, if you're new to PyWeather, I'd suggest working on smaller features to get a feel for the program.
-If you're up to coding more advanced features, you'll want to contact me on Reddit, /u/therealo355.
-I'll give you a full explaination of what needs to get added.
+You can get an incomplete rundown of contributing in the CONTRIBUTING.md file in the .github folder, including contact information.

-To get a rundown of things, read the CONTRIBUTING.md file in the .github folder.
-Just know what by contributing code to PyWeather, you're helping to bring the delay between releases down, and reduces my time working a feature from multiple hours to >15 mins.
+If you have any questions about contributing, please don't hesitate to get in touch.

 ## Contributers
 Thanks to these awesome people, they've helped out PyWeather by coding in bug fixes, new features, reporting bugs, and suggesting new stuff.